AndrewDavid/simple-php-router/README.md

 ### Setting post body argument type

 A request's post body can be passed to the route's method by using `setPostBodyType()`.
-This will convert the post body into a model/object of your choice and add it to the top of the parameter list.
-This means that the route's called method will recieve the post body as an object as its first argument.
+This will convert the post body into a model/object/class of your choice and add it to the top of the parameter list.
+This means that the route's called method will recieve the post body object as its first argument.

 #### Example